-Do not locate the range where it may be subject to strong drafts.
-Any openings in the floor or wall behind the range should be sealed.
-Make sure the openings around the base of the range that supply fresh air for combustion and ventilation are not obstructed by carpeting or woodwork.
+Do not set the range over holes in the floor or other locations where it may be subject to strong drafts.
+Any opening in the wall behind the range and in the floor under the range should be sealed.
+Make sure the flow of combustion or ventilation air is not obstructed.